-The Board noted that the advertisement was viewed on outdoor posters and phone boxes.
-The Board considered that the poster advertisement was targeting an adult audience who would likely be interested in the type of product being sold however, that as a poster, the actual audience would include children.
+The Board noted that the advertisement was viewed on public transport.
+The Board considered that the advertisement was targeting an adult audience who would likely be interested in the type of product being sold however, that as a poster, the actual audience would include children.

 The Board noted that the concept of a broad audience is an evolving view that does collectively mean everyone.
-The Board acknowledged that the placement and size of the display would mean that in this case the audience would include children.
+The Board acknowledged that the location of the buses - being mobile, and the size of the display would mean that in this case the audience would include children.

-The Board considered that there is a significant difference between the targeted audience in this matter - which would be adults and the broad audience which could include children based on the location of the posters.
+The Board considered that there is a significant difference between the targeted audience in this matter - which would be adults and the broad audience which could include children based on the location of the images.